drigovz/visualstudio-docs.pt-br/docs/vs-2015/extensibility/how-to-register-editor-file-types.md

     }
     ```

-     As cadeias de caracteres do GUID são definidas no arquivo Resource h do projeto BscEdit.
+     As cadeias de caracteres GUID são definidas no arquivo Resource. h do projeto BscEdit.